 ||Abhyuthanamdharmasya tadatmaanam srijamyaham ||

-Whenever evil mounts or the operations of the evils increase, and it devastates humanity, God comes into the picture and rescue the evil by killing the evil and reestablishing the peace and serenity.
+Whenever evil mounts or the operations of the increase of the evil, and devastates humanity, God comes into the picture and rescues the evil by killing the evil and reestablishing peace and serenity.
 God may appear in different forms, as an incarnation or a devotee.

 5. Perform Your Duties!